msmhome/miniFaxServer/README.md

 miniFaxServer revolves around the /Faxes directory.
 Faxes and SMS messages received are dumped there in encoded .pdf or .txt files, respectively.

 Add your own IP ranges to the .env whitelist.
 The default entries are for Telnyx's servers and should not be changed.
-Try host 0.0.0.0 if you encounter problems with whitelist.
+Try host 0.0.0.0 if you encounter problems with whitelist due to cloudflared showing internal IPs.

 #### Fax In